jorgearango/llmapper/prompt-rdf.md

 - The central concept is the main idea of the graph
 - Consolidate concepts that are likely to refer to the same thing by different names.
 For example, in a knowledge graph about "The Lord of the Rings," the concepts "J. R. R. Tolkien" and "Tolkien" likely refer to the same person.
 In that case, use only the more specific of the two.
 (In this case, "J. R. R. Tolkien".)
 - DO NOT INCLUDE SENTENCES IN LABELS.
 Only include single words or short phrases of up to three words.
+- DO NOT DEFINE CLASSES in the rdf code – only relationships between existing concepts.
+Do not include lines such as "ex:Systems a ex:Concept ."
 - Do not include articles in labels.
 For example, convert "The Galactic Empire" to "Galactic Empire"
 - Do not include honorific or descriptive titles.
 For example, convert "Jedi Master Obi-Wan Kenobi" to "Obi-Wan Kenobi"
 - Always render labels as regular English phrases in quotes, as in the template above.
 DO NOT USE camelCase, snake_case, kebab-case, or PascalCase.